brtknr/brtknr.github.io/_posts/2015-10-19-converting-lots-of-raster-files-from-one-reference-system-to-another.md

 ---
 layout: post
-title: Converting lots of raster files from one reference system to another
+title: "Converting lots of raster files from one reference system to another"
-date: '2015-10-19T13:07:14+00:00'
+date: 2015-10-19T13:07:14+00:00
 tags:
 - raster
 - gdalwarp